DngBack/LLM-Handbook-DngBack/FoudationModels/README.md

    - Adapting LLMs for specific tasks with minimal compute

 5. **Popular LLMs and Their Use Cases**

    - **GPT Series (OpenAI)** – Text generation and automation
    - **BERT & Variants (Google)** – Sentence embedding and retrieval
    - **LLaMA (Meta)** – Open-source model for research
    - **Claude (Anthropic)** – AI safety and alignment
    - **Mistral & Mixtral** – Open-weight high-performance models
    - **Falcon, Bloom, and Other Open Models** – Community-driven alternatives

+6. **Update papers**

+   - Spend time to update the papers and new techniques in here.

 ## 🚀 Why Learn About LLMs?